Allen scores 26, No. 20 Texas beats West Virginia 82-81

 - Timmy AllenAmerican basketball player

-MORGANTOWN, W.Va.
-(AP) This time around, Texas senior Timmy Allen played more like himself against West Virginia.
+MORGANTOWN, W.Va. – This time around, Texas senior Timmy Allen played more like himself against West Virginia.

 Allen scored 15 of his season-high 26 points over the final 10 minutes, and the 20th-ranked Longhorns beat the Mountaineers 82-81 on Saturday.